zMizuky/zMizuky/README.md

 * When I was 14 years old, I used Python to make a program that helped me to memorize for the exam.

 ## Let's talk
-You can add me on Discord `Mizuky#0101`, and feel free to talk with me.
+You can add me on Discord `guizeline`, and feel free to talk with me.

 <!--
 **zMizuky/zMizuky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.